 It didn’t help matters that Vladimir Lenin refused to confirm the executions of the Romanov family.
 Lenin’s government released the news confirming that Tsar Nicholas II had been executed.
 Still, no one knew for sure whether or not Tsarina Alexandra and her children were alive or dead.
 Many people, including members of the Romanov family, wanted to believe that somehow some of the Imperial Family made it out alive.

 Anna Anderson’s claims of being Anastasia were strengthened by the people who truly believed she was the Grand Duchess.
-One of Anna Anderson’s supporters was Gleb Botkin, the son of the Romanov family physician who was killed with the Imperial family.
+One of Anna Anderson’s supporters was Gleb Botkin, the son of the Romanov family physician who was killed along with the Imperial family.
 During his childhood, Gelb Botkin spent considerable time with the Romanov children.
 German aristocrat Prince Frederick Sachsen Altenburg also believed that Anna Anderson was Anastasia.

 Although many believed her, the Romanov family did not